S3 method for parameters_model

 select

 is a string with "tokens" enclosed in braces.
 These tokens will be replaced by their associated columns, where the selected columns will be collapsed into one column.
-However, it is possible to create multiple columns as well.
 Following tokens are replaced by the related coefficients or statistics:{estimate}

 ,{se}